Dislectic/prework-study-guide/README.md

 # prework-study-guide
-a place where all the exess knowlage goes
+a place where all the excess knowlage goes